SFWMD Preparing Regional Flood Control System

 District lowering canals, coordinating with local drainage districts to ensure flood protection for 8.7 million residents as storm approaches

-The South Florida Water Management District (SFWMD) is preparing the regional flood control system to handle heavy local rainfall from a tropical disturbance which is expected to affect South Florida Thursday night, Friday, and part of Saturday.
+he South Florida Water Management District (SFWMD) is preparing the regional flood protection system to protect communities from flooding and handle possible heavy local rainfall from the tropical disturbance.

-SFWMD has begun drawing down canals throughout its regional flood
+SFWMD is drawing down canals throughout its regional flood

 ||Click on the image to see a larger version of the infographic explaining drainage and flood protection is South Florida.

 control system to ensure capacity to take stormwater from local drainage districts and municipalities to prevent flooding.
-The District also held a call with local drainage districts and municipalities to coordinate flood control efforts as the tropical wave approaches.
+The District also collaborates with local drainage districts and municipalities throughout the week to coordinate flood control efforts as Tropical Storm Dorian approaches.

 Flood control in South Florida is a shared responsibility between the District, which operates the regional flood control system, and local drainage districts, municipalities and homeowners associations that operate the primary and secondary drainage systems that move flood waters away from homes and neighborhoods.
 Residents throughout South Florida can find what local agency to contact about flooding concerns based on their address by visiting the District's Flood Control website at